Tanyabatra541/Image_Processing_App/res/README.md

 Implementing the model.model.ImageOperations interface are three classes: model.PPMImage, model.model.JPGImage, and PNGJPGImage, each with their unique image manipulation abilities.

+**How to run**:
+1. Run the main method in the `Main` class.
+2. Enter the file path of the script file in the text field and click execute or click the button Go to command prompt to enter the commands manually.
+3. The resulting images will be saved in the specified file mentioned in the script.
+4. Make sure to change the file path in the script file to the path of the file you want to save the images in.

 **Overall Flow**: